Water for Rural Africa asks government to make water affordable | Ghana News Agency

 Dr Donald Agumenu, President, WRA, reacting to the 5.1 per cent increase in water announced on July 1 by the Public Utilities Regulatory Commission (PURC), said the prevailing harsh economic conditions deserved government action in cushioning Ghanaians.

-Dr Agumenu noted that, government’s action of making water available and affordable to citizens would be in line with international treaties, especially that of United Nations Sustainable Development Goals (SDGs) Goal 6 on “Clean Water and Sanitation”.
+Dr Agumenu noted that the government’s action of making water available and affordable to citizens would be in line with international treaties, especially that of United Nations Sustainable Development Goals (SDGs) Goal 6 on “Clean Water and Sanitation”.

 “Government is for the people and the benefit of society.
 Only the government can intervene in these water price increases either by subsidy or an action on Ghana Water Company to reduce the cost,” he added.